Doug E. Fresh: “Everything Is A Process”

 As you can imagine, being the human beatbox and one of the world’s greatest entertainer takes a lot of energy, including lung power, stamina, etc. The Harlem MC and beat box creator, and one half of the hip-hop legendary duo with Ricky D (Slick Rick) performs at shows all over the world and even had this generation of youth create a song about him, “Teach Me How To Dougie.”
 So when hip-hop legend Doug E. Fresh had an opportunity to impact the health of the nation, he jumped at the chance.

-Doug E. Fresh partnered with Dr. Olajide Williams, a neurologist from New York Presbyterian/Columbia University Medical Center to join in the fight against childhood obesity, he merged two very important components of his life: hip-hop and health.
+Fifty-one year old Doug E. Fresh partnered with Dr. Olajide Williams, a neurologist from New York Presbyterian/Columbia University Medical Center to join in the fight against childhood obesity, he merged two very important components of his life: hip-hop and health.
 The partnership produced Hip Hop Public Health.
 Hip Hop Public Health (HHPH) is an organization committed to innovative public health solutions.
 Our mission is to end health illiteracy through music and foster positive health behavior changes.

 The cornerstone of HHPH programming is the use of hip hop music, short animated features, and health video games as part of a multimedia curriculum designed to motivate healthy behaviors among children and their families.
 As the program’s Vice President of Entertainment, Doug E. stated that he “felt like it was necessary to take what people love, which is hip-hop, and use it as tool to get kids motivated.”